Tautological classes and symmetry in Khovanov-Rozansky homology: Modules over

 Below, we will use the notion of \emph{reflection length} of a permutation $w$, which is defined to be the length of a minimal product of reflections yielding $w$.
 We will denote the reflection length by $\ell_{\mathrm{refl}}(w)$.
 If $r=(i,j)$ then $\ell_{\mathrm{refl}}(wr) = \ell_{\mathrm{refl}}(w)+1$ if $i,j$ belong to different cycles of $w$; otherwise if $i,j$ belong to the same cycle of $w$ then $\ell_{\mathrm{refl}}(wr) = \ell_{\mathrm{refl}}(w)-1$. \begin{lemma} If $\ell_{\mathrm{refl}}(wr) = \ell_{\mathrm{refl}}(w)+1$ then $K_w K_r = K_{wr}$.
 Otherwise $\ell_{\mathrm{refl}}(wr) = \ell_{\mathrm{refl}}(w)-1$, and $K_w K_r\simeq K_{wr} K_r^2$. \end{lemma} \begin{proof} Let $w=u_1\cdots u_l$ be a minimal product of reflections yielding $w$.
 If $u_1\cdots u_l r$ is minimal, then $K_{wr} \simeq K_w K_r$ by construction.
 Suppose on the other hand that $u_1\cdots u_l r$ is non-minimal.
 Then $\ell_{\mathrm{refl}}(w)=\ell_{\mathrm{refl}}(wr)+1$, hence $K_w \simeq K_{wr}K_r$ by the first statement of this lemma, hence

 which is the second statement. \end{proof}

 \begin{lemma} Up to weak equivalence relative to $\CB$, any product $K$ of $K_{ij}$ can be written in the form

 where $w$ is the permutation obtained by multiplying transpositions in $K$.
-Moreover, $K$ is completely determined up to weak equivalence by the following data: \begin{itemize} \item the permutation $w$, which is the product of transpositions in $K$; \item an equivalence relation $\sim$ on the set $\{1,\ldots,n\}$, defined to be the minimal equivalence relation such that $i\sim j$ for each $K_{i,j}$ appearing in $K$; \item for each equivalence class $S$ for $\sim$, the number of $K_{i,j}$ in $K$ such that $i,j\in S$. \end{itemize} \end{lemma} \begin{proof} We prove \eqref{eq:decomposition K} by induction on the number of factors in $K$.
+Moreover, $K$ is completely determined up to weak equivalence by the following data: \begin{itemize} \item the permutation $w$, which is the product of transpositions in $K$; \item an equivalence relation $\sim$ on the set $\{1,\ldots,n\}$, defined to be the minimal equivalence relation such that $i\sim w(i)$ for all $i$ and $i_t\sim j_t$ for all $1\le t\le s$; \item for each equivalence class $S$ for $\sim$, the number of $K_{i,j}$ in $K$ such that $i,j\in S$. \end{itemize} \end{lemma} \begin{proof} We prove \eqref{eq:decomposition K} by induction on the number of factors in $K$.
 The base case $K=K_{(i,j)}$ is trivial.
 Suppose now we have a complex of the form

 and tensor on the right with $K_{k,l}$.
 If $k$ and $l$ belong to different cycles of $w$, then then $w'=w\cdot(k,l)$ has $\ell_{\mathrm{refl}}(w') = \ell_{\mathrm{refl}}(w)+1$, hence $K_w K_{k,l} \simeq K_{w\cdot (k,l)}$, hence